 We’re damning our children to hundreds of thousands of dollars in debt.
 Before they work a day in their life - and they spend over half the time there in recreation.
 It’s insanity.

 Gisele Caroline Bündchen, Brazilian multimillionaire supermodel.
-High school dropout.
-Left home at the age of 14 to begin her modeling career.
-Moved to New York City at the age of 16 to continue her career as a model.
-"Reading things is so important to me—things that can open up your mind.
-You need to feed your mind."
+She is a high school dropout.
+She left home at the age of 14 to begin her modeling career.
+She moved to New York City at the age of 16 to continue her career as a model.

 Solomon Burke, singer, the King of Rock and Roll, preacher, actor, entrepreneur.
 Never attended college.